nwg/racket-wiki/SoC-Ideas-2012.md

 ### Design a graph layout library for Racket ###
 * Summary: DrRacket makes use of graph layout algorithms frequently in many parts of the UI.
 This project would involve writing a native Racket library that can handle that.
 * Benefits: Would allow more graph-based UIs in DrRacket and other Racket programs.
-Eliminates a dependency on other tools.
 * Requirements: Experience with functional programming and GUI programming.
 * Possible mentors: Robby Findler
-* Other:
+* Other: Functionality similar to [Graphviz](http://www.graphviz.org/) is desirable.
+One mode of operation might be to call out to Graphviz via the FFI.

 ---